LuxDL/Lux.jl/benchmark/README.md

-This is built using https://github.com/benchmark-action/github-action-benchmark/ so it allows for nice visualizations of the benchmark results in github pages and produces warnings on PRs if the benchmarks regress.
+This is built using https://github.com/benchmark-action/github-action-benchmark/ so it allows for nice visualizations of the benchmark results in github pages and produces warnings on PRs if the benchmark regress.

 ## Current Benchmarks